-In addition to addressing any liability issues and helping with the necessary franchising documentation, a franchise attorney can be helpful when it comes to selecting a business entity (LLC, C-corp, etc.), which in itself is a critical step that determines taxation regimes and legal rights associated with your business.
+In addition to addressing any liability issues and helping with the necessary franchising documentation, a franchise attorney can be helpful when it comes to selecting a business entity, such as a limited liability company or C corporation, which in itself is a critical step that determines taxation regimes and legal rights associated with your business.

-Plus, despite the fact the franchisor will also have a marketing strategy in place ― usually complete with logos, banner designs and ad campaigns ― it is vital that you develop and integrate your own marketing strategy with the franchisor’s marketing plan.
-Potential investors will often need to see how your establishment plans to interact with potential customers, something that will greatly influence how they assess the profitability of your venture.
+Plus, despite the fact the franchisor will also have a marketing strategy in place ― usually complete with logos, banner designs and ad campaigns ― it is vital you develop and integrate your own marketing strategy with the franchisor’s marketing plan.
+Potential investors will often need to see how your establishment plans to interact with potential customers, something that will significantly influence how they assess the profitability of your venture.

-Additionally, be extremely selective with the bank that you partner with, making sure it understands your business as a franchisee and your intentions to bring an investor on board.
+Additionally, be highly selective with the bank you partner with, making sure it understands your business as a franchisee and your intentions to bring an investor on board.
 A good bank will grow with you by dishing out financial advice and support without interfering in the relationship between your franchisee and your investors.

 Generally speaking, the most significant difference between an investor and a lender is that investors tend to lend money to startup businesses, whereas banks prefer to lend money to proven, existing businesses.
 Here are a few things investors and bank lenders evaluate before working with your business:

 Investors often look for startup features like a product pitch, return on investment potential and equity offer:

 Banks tend to look for proof of concept features like reliable cash flow, collateral and business experience:

 Today, finding investors is relatively easy.
 The trick is making your startup or small business attractive to investors.
 Here are a few places where you can find investors for your business: